National Security Space Launch: NSSL Phase 3

 In 2023, USSF released a draft RFP for "Phase 3" of NSSL, which covers the five fiscal years 2025-2029.
 Unlike the earlier NSSL contracts, Phase 3 is divided into two "lanes".
 Lane 1 covers less demanding missions and is structured to encourage new launch providers.
 Lane 2 is more similar to Phase 2 and requires each provider to be able to handle all NSSL requirements.
 However, Lane 2 allows for up to three providers instead of just the two providers of Phase 2.
-Proposals were due December 15, 2023 and awards were expected in mid to late 2024.
+Proposals were due December 15, 2023.

 Phase 3 Lane 1 awardees were SpaceX, Blue Origin and ULA.
 The vehicles being: Falcon 9, New Glenn and Vulcan Centaur, respectively.
 In March 2025, they were joined by Rocket Lab and Stoke Space winning awards for Neutron and Nova respectively.

 On April 4, 2025 it was announced that SpaceX, ULA, and Blue Origin won Phase 3 lane 2, winning about 28, 19, and 7 launches respectively.